sematic-ai/sematic/docs/get-started.md

 {% hint style="info" %}
 This runs the Sematic app on your local machine.
-To deploy it withing your cloud see [Deploying Sematic](deployment.md).
+To deploy it within your cloud see [Deploying Sematic](deployment.md).
 {% endhint %}

 To stop the app, simply do